fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 # The chicken and the egg

-Warning: there are some issued with EOL versions of Rails and new Rubies, ex: https://github.com/rails/rails/issues/34790
+Warning: there are some issues with EOL versions of Rails and new Rubies, ex: https://github.com/rails/rails/issues/34790

 ![](../_images/bug_rails.png)